JasinskiR/pamsi-2022/PROJECT_2/README.md

 ## Informational details of the task

+There is parser.py programm which was used to check corectness of reading and sorting data

 - Deadline for the commissioning of the task : 16/05/2022
 - A task that will be implemented  - task for assessment: 5.0